 Our By-laws provide that a majority of the shares entitled to vote, present in person or represented by proxy, will constitute a quorum for the transaction of business at the Annual Meeting.
-Under the General Corporation Law of the State of Delaware (the "DGCL"), shares that are voted "abstain" or "withheld" and broker "non-votes" are counted as present for purposes of determining whether a quorum is present at the Annual Meeting.
+Under the General Corporation Law of the State of Delaware (the "DGCL"), shares that are voted "abstain" or "withheld" are counted as present for purposes of determining whether a quorum is present at the Annual Meeting.

 Under our By-laws, any proposal other than an election of directors is decided by a majority of the votes properly cast for and against such proposal, except where a larger vote is required by law or by our Certificate of Incorporation or By-laws.
 Abstentions and broker "non-votes" are not included in the tabulation of the voting results on any such proposal and, therefore, do not have the effect of votes in opposition to such proposals.
-A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the heapficial owner. beneficial owner.
+A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.

 If your shares are held in "street name" by a brokerage firm, your brokerage firm is required to vote your shares according to your instructions.
-If you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to "non-discretionary" items.
+If you do not give instructions to your brokerage firm, the brokerage firm will only be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to "non-discretionary" items.
 Proposal 1 is a "non-discretionary" item.
-If you do not instruct your broker how to vote with respect to those proposals, you broker may not vote for those proposals, and those votes will be counted as broker "non-votes."
-Proposal 2 is considered to be a discretionary item, and your brokerage firm will be able to vote on this proposal even if it does not receive instructions from you.
+Since this is the only proposal, if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote, and those votes will be counted as broker "non-votes."